MENU

 REPORT OF MARRIAGE BETWEEN FILIPINOS OR A FILIPINO AND A FOREIGN NATIONAL

-The marriage of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the event took place.
+The marriage of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the wedding took place.
 Please check the Consulate Finder or the Consulates Link for the states covered by the Embassy/Consulates General in the U.S. https://honolulupcg.dfa.gov.ph/2014-05-13-08-50-18/consulate-finder-map

 Requirements: